 Enforce Secure Code Reviews

 Every software component used in the application should undergo an independent, manual, and/or automated application-level review.
-The review should vet the code for cyber threats that compromise the application’s availability, integrity, and confidentiality.
+The review should vet the code for cyber threats compromising the application’s availability, integrity, and confidentiality.
 This practice helps restrict the attack surface considerably while facilitating remediation before introducing code to the deployment pipeline.

 Implement a Software Supply Chain Security Program